meft-sad/Balance_Control_of_a_Ball/README.md

 ### [MPU-6050](/Datasheet/MPU-6050.pdf) : Accelerometer and gyroscope module 3 axes

-The MPU-6050 was used in this work to measur the angle of the platforme.
-This sensor uses I<sub>2</sub>C, so you have to conect the SDC and the SCL to to Arduino port's SDA and SCL, in this case the Arduino is the master and controls when the MPU-6050, to facilitate this part of programing it was used the libary Wire to handle the buffers.
+The MPU-6050 was used in this work to measure the angle of the platform.
+This sensor uses I<sub>2</sub>C, so you have to connect the SDC and the SCL to the Arduino port's SDA and SCL, in this case the Arduino is the master and controls the MPU-6050, to facilitate this part of programming it was used the library Wire to handle the buffers.

-But basicly the I<sub>2</sub>C works the following way:
+But basically the I<sub>2</sub>C works the following way:

 To read:
 – Before reading data from a slave device, you must tell it